HostOnNet/cloudflare-under-attack/README.md

 # CloudFlare Under Attack

-This is a simple Node.js script, that run on server every X minutes.
+This is a simple Node.js script (this is my first Node.js script, so it may not perfect), that run on server every X minutes.

 It check server load, if load is high, turn on CloudFlare IUAM mode.